covertg/PyDDM/doc/cookbook/nondecision.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we show an example of a non-decision time which depends on both the trial
-conditions and mulitiple parameters.
+conditions and multiple parameters.
 In this case, we use a different
 non-decision time based on whether a stimulus was presented on the left or right
 side of the subject.